ziss11/ziss11/README.md

 I'm a Mobile Developer.
 Interested in Flutter and Native Android.
 I also have experience in developing Machine Learning project using TensorFlow.
 </br>
 </br>
-Currently learning Back End with NodeJs and Hapi Framework.</br>
+Currently learning Back End with ExpressJs.</br>

 - 🎯 Primary tech: Flutter (Dart)
 - 📫 How to reach me: [LinkedIn](https://www.linkedin.com/in/zisz)